 Edible Foraging + Cooking – Sunday, August 16, 2026 (9:00 AM – 12:00 PM) – What edible plants grow in Breckenridge?
 Join WFG for a walk and talk on wild plants in the area—including plant identification, sustainability information, harvesting practice, and uses—followed by hands-on food preparation and a tasting back at the Arts District.
 Hosted by Breckenridge Creative Arts. ($68-98)

 Forest Hike: Boreas Pass – Wednesday, Aug 19 (9:00 AM – 3:00 PM) – In this all-day class, we’ll hike from the top of Boreas Pass (between Breckenridge and Como), learning edible native plants (and hopefully mushrooms!) in a subalpine setting.
 We’ll taste along the way, and forage and prepare something if food is abundant.
 Other activities may include: plant ID by group, how to use a flora, and/or something hands-on from my backpack.
 No matter what, it will be a full, fun day!
-Offered with USFS permission.
+Offered under a UFSF permit.
 Hosted by WFG. ($130)